RevoU-FSSE-2/week-5-Hananjaya/README.md

     ![](mdimages/cloud5.JPG)

-7. In DNS Record, add record by choosing the type, Name, and Target.
+7. In DNS Record, add a record by choosing the type, Name, and Target.

     ![](mdimages/cloud6.JPG)